-\end{small} where $E_{co}^{h}(r, r_1)$ denotes the co-occurrence similarity of the head arguments between the rule head and the first atom in the rule body. $E_{co}^{t}(r, r_n)$ indicates the co-occurrence similarity of the tail arguments between the rule head and the last atom in the rule body. $E_{co}^{in}(r_i, r_{i+1})$ represents the co-occurrence similarity between the tail argument of the former atom with relation $r_i$ and the head argument of the latter atom with relation $r_{i+1}$ both in the rule body. $sim(\textbf{p}, \textbf{q}) = \textbf{p} \cdot \textbf{q}$ represent the cosine distance function for calculating the similarity of two vectors $\textbf{p}$ and $\textbf{q}$.
+where $E_{co}^{h}(r, r_1)$ and $E_{co}^{t}(r, r_n)$ respectively denote the co-occurrence similarities specific to the head arguments and the tail arguments between the rule head and the rule body. $E_{co}^{in}(r_i, r_{i+1})$ represents the co-occurrence similarity between the adjacent arguments in the rule body. $sim(x, y)$ represents the cosine distance function for measuring the similarity between $x$ and $y$.